 It’s compatible with all popular PS versions.
 GitHub repository contains simple documentation, so it’s the best place to start your adventure with PrestUI.

 I must admit that I found this recently and it’s a new tool for me.
 I will use it for sure in my newer modules 🙂

 This module is pure greatness.
-If you’ll ever need to put any customizable HTML content and hook it whenever you want to – this module is for you.
+If you’ll ever need to put any customizable HTML content and hook it wherever you want to – this module is for you.